A guide to building work that doesn't require a building consent under Schedule 1 of the Building Act 2004.

 If you're planning to carry out building work you need to check whether a building consent is required.
-You can find a list of work that doesn't require building consent in Schedule 1 of the Building Act, in our Guidance document and an overview here.
+Here is an overview of building work that usually doesn't require a building consent.

 Though the work in Part 1 can be done by anyone, you should consider employing a tradesperson for some or all of your project.